ArenKDesai/Aren-s-Notes/botany lec 2_25_2025.md

 The finished mRNA strand exits the nucleus and a ribosome finds it.
 ### Translation
 This occurs in the cytoplasm at the ribosome. mRNA carries the genetic code, tRNA brings amino acids to the ribosome, and the ribosome assembles proteins.
 Three steps:
-1. Initiation
+1. Initiation: tRNA carrying methionine attaches to start codon AUG of mRNA
-2. Elongation
+2. Elongation: tRNAs deliver
 3. Termination

-#### Initiation
-tRNA carrying methionine attaches to start codon AUG of mRNA